-CE is a statement issued by the manufacturer itself asserting that its product complies with the basic (minimum) European criteria - for example the EMC Directive - with respect to safety, the environment, and aspects of health for the user.
+CE involves a statement issued by the manufacturer, stating that the product complies with the basic criteria of the European Union - for example the EMC Directive - with respect to safety, the environment, and the user's health.
 This statement is visibly represented on the product by the CE symbol.

-Depending on the risks, a determination is made per product group whether or not the self-issued statement must be confirmed by means of testing by an independent third party, a so-called Notified Body.
+Depending on the risks, for some product groups the manufacturer's statement must be confirmed by means of testing by an independent third party, a so-called Notified Body.
 If there is compliance with all the applicable criteria stipulated in the European standard for the relevant product, then there is a legal "assumption of conformity to the requirement originating from the directive."
 A test conducted by an independent third party on the basis of the prevailing European standards confirms that assumption of conformity.
-Apart from that, it might be necessary to comply with various directives and consequently different European standards - for example a combination of the EMC Directive and the Low Voltage Directive.
+Apart from that, it may also be obligatory to comply with several directives and consequently different European standards - for example a combination of the EMC Directive and the Low Voltage Directive.

 CE conformity marking

 - The CE conformity marking shall consist of the initials 'CE' in exact proportion.

 - If the CE marking is reduced or enlarged the proportions must be respected.